iwatakeshi/jmdict_ex/README.md

 ### RADKFILE/KRADFILE

-The RADKFILE and KRADFILE files are copyright and available under the [EDRDG Licence][EDRDG-license].
+The RADKFILE and KRADFILE files are copyright and available under the [EDRDG Licence](https://www.edrdg.org/edrdg/licence.html).
 The copyright of the RADKFILE2 and KRADFILE2 files is held by Jim Rose.